VasuAgrawal/Tinkl/docs/README.md

 * System provides means for individuals to log when they are using a urinal and access health data on demand via a smartphone app
-* System stores anonymized collected data on central server, visible only to city authorities for city-wide health monitoring

 ## Nonfunctional